ErikOSorensen/mmzame/README.md

 - `R` (code was last run with version 4.1.2)
 - `renv` (0.14.0)
     - system `curl` is a dependency of `renv`, should come with Windows 10 and Mac OSX, easily installable on linux.
-  - The libraries and versions specified by the `renv.lock` file will be installed into a project specific library when the master file is
+- The libraries and versions specified by the `renv.lock` file will be installed into a project specific library when the master file is run.
-  - `rmarkdown` will require system `pandoc`, which is easiest installed with `Rstudio` run.
+- `rmarkdown` will require system `pandoc`, which is easiest installed with `Rstudio`.

 ### Memory and Runtime Requirements

-Approximate time needed to reproduce the analyses on a (2021) desktop machine would be between 12 and 24 hours.
+Approximate time needed to reproduce all the analyses on a desktop machine (2021) would be between 12 and 24 hours.

 The code was last run on a Ubuntu 20.04.3 system, with an AMD Ryzen 9 3950X 16-Core Processor and 32 GB memory.
+Memory requirements are limited, at around 200 MB per worker node.
+Disk use is very limited (at less than 0.5GB).

 With a less powerful system, it would be good to adjust the following line in `main.R`: